-Figure 12-8 Testing the Fuse
+Figure 12-2 Testing the Fuse

-- 1. If necessary, see Testing Basics on page 12-24. - 2.
+- 1. If necessary, see Testing Basics on page 12-18. - 2.
 Access the fuses but do not remove them.
-Fuses are found at the following locations: - On Controller Mounting Plate: 15-amp fuse to DC/DC converter, 2-amp fuse to connected car device (Guardian/Visage V3 Circuit), and 15-amp fuse to electric powertrain - Under Floorboard Near MCOR: 20-amp fuse from DC/DC converter to accessories - Under Front Cowl: 15-amp fuse to cab, 10-amp fuse to brake lights, horn and turn signals, 7.5-amp fuse to headlights and taillights, 10-amp fuse to 12-volt power strip and power point - On Main Harness Near Controller Mounting Plate: 30-amp fuse for charger receptacle harness - On Main Harness Forward of the 30-Amp Fuse: 1-amp fuse for charger interlock circuit - 3.
+Fuses are found at the following locations: - On Controller Mounting Plate: 20-amp fuse to DC-DC converter, 2-amp fuse to connected car device (Guardian/Visage V3 Circuit), 2-amp fuse to dash display, and 15-amp fuse to electric powertrain - Under Floorboard Near MCOR: 30-amp fuse from DC-DC converter to accessories - Under Front Cowl: 15-amp fuse to cab, 10-amp fuse to brake lights, horn and turn signals, 7.5-amp fuse to headlights and taillights, 10-amp fuse to 12-volt power strip and power point - On Main Harness Near Controller Mounting Plate: 30-amp fuse for charger receptacle harness - On Main Harness Near Charger 30-Amp Fuse and 8-Pin Connector: 1-amp fuse for charger interlock circuit - Inside the Cab Overhead Console: Various fuses depending on accessory - 3.
 2-Amp and 15-Amp ATC Fuses On Controller Mounting Plate and 30-Amp ATC Charger Receptacle Fuse: With the batteries connected and the Tow/Run switch in the RUN position: - 3.1.
-Probe the two, small metal contacts on the top of the fuse (Figure 12-8, Page 12-28). - 3.2.
+Probe the two, small metal contacts on the top of the fuse (Figure 12-2, Page 12-23). - 3.2.
 Each contact should show BPV. - 3.3.
 If only one side shows BPV, replace fuse. - 3.4.
-If neither side of fuse shows BPV, do the following: - Check BPV. - Check condition and connection of large red wires at solenoid. - Check sonic weld_8 in main wire harness.
+If neither side of fuse shows BPV, do the following: - Check BPV. - Check condition and connection of large red wires at solenoid.

-- For one of the 15-amp ATC fuses, check Tow/Run switch to make sure it is in RUN position. - Check if 12 gauge red wire is coming off large post on solenoid. - 4.
+- Check sonic weld_6 in main wire harness. - For the 15-amp ATC fuse, check Tow/Run switch to make sure it is in RUN position. - Check if 10-gauge red wire is coming off large post on solenoid. - 4.
 1-amp AGC Glass Fuse Only: With the Tow/Run switch in the RUN position: - 4.1.
 Probe the wire on each side of the fuse with insulation-piercing probes. - 4.2.
 Each probe should show 42 to 46 volts. - 4.3.
 If only one side shows voltage, replace fuse. - 4.4.
-If neither side of fuse shows voltage, do the following: - Check Tow/Run switch to make sure it is in RUN position. - Check diode_1 in main wire harness. - Check 10k ohm in main wire harness. - Check 15-amp ATC fuse on controller mounting plate. - 5.
-20-Amp ATC Fuse Near MCOR and ATM Fuses Under Front Cowl: With the batteries connected, key switch ON and DC/DC converter operating:
+If neither side of fuse shows voltage, do the following: - Check Tow/Run switch to make sure it is in RUN position. - Check diode 1 in main wire harness. - Check 10k ohm in main wire harness. - Check 15-amp ATC fuse on controller mounting plate. - 5.
+30-Amp ATC Fuse Near MCOR, ATC Fuses in the Overhead Console, and ATM Fuses Under Front Cowl: With the batteries connected, key switch ON and DC-DC converter operating: